 Volendam used to have direct access to the North Sea.
-However, in the 14th century, neighboring town Edam constructed a shorter canal with an independent harbor, so the Volendam harbor’s need disappeared.
-The old harbor was then dammed up and reclaimed for land, and this explains the name Volendam, which translates to filled dam.
+However, in the 14th century, neighboring town Edam constructed a shorter canal with an independent harbor.
+That’s when the need for Volendam harbor’s disappeared.
+The old harbor was then dammed up and reclaimed for land.
+That explains the name Volendam, which translates to filled dam.

-After the land was reclaimed, many local fishermen settled in the area, and this is why the place is now known as the country’s “most popular fishing village”.
+After the land was reclaimed, many local fishermen settled in the area.
+Today, Volendam is the country’s most iconic fishing village that attracts visitors from around the globe.